 - UK Prospective Diabetes Study (UKPDS) Risk Engine for people with type 2 diabetes:

-- Provides risk estimates and 95% confidence intervals, in individuals with type 2 diabetes not known to have heart disease, for nonfatal and fatal coronary heart disease, nonfatal and fatal stroke.
+- Provides risk estimates and 95% confidence intervals, in individuals with type 2 diabetes not known to have heart disease, for non-fatal and fatal CHD, non-fatal and fatal stroke.

 - These can be calculated for any given duration of type 2 diabetes based on current age, sex, ethnicity, smoking status, presence or absence of atrial fibrillation and levels of HbA1c, systolic blood pressure, total cholesterol and HDL cholesterol.